 “We know that in tough times you have to pivot really quickly.
 We needed to invest in online even further and find opportunities to work with places offering takeaways.
 As a result, our online orders are now ten times what they were last year, working with lots of take-out places and we’ve launched in Wagamama, which is great.

-“But now, as pubs, bars and restaurants are reopening, they’re going back to bottles, so we need to adapt again.
+“But now, as pubs, bars and restaurants have reopened, they’re going back to bottles, so we need to adapt again.
 We need to be thinking all the time.”

 As lockdown continues to ease, Lucy believes the pandemic and resulting shifting in working practices will have a long-term effect on how she runs the business.